glouppe/info8002-large-scale-data-systems/lecture1.md

 - *How do you talk to another machine?*
     - Networking basics
-- *How do you talk to multiple machines at once?*
+- *How do you talk to multiple machines at once, with guarantees?*
     - Multicast, Gossiping.

 ---

-# Theme 2: Consensus

-- *How do multiple machines reach an agreement?*
-    - Time and synchronization, global states, mutual exclusion, leader election, paxos.
-- **Bad news**: it is impossible!
-    - The impossibility of consensus.

----

-# Theme 3: Concurrency

-- *How do you control access to shared resources?*
-    - Distributed mutual exclusion, distributed transactions, 2/3-phase commit, etc.

----

-# Theme 4: Failures and consistency
+# Theme 2: Failures and consistency

 - *How do you know if a machine has failed?*
     - Failure detection.